350 pages | 12 B/W Illus.

 9. Language aptitude: Insights from L2 adult exceptional learners

 10. Working memory as language aptitude: The Phonological/Executive Model

 11. Declarative and procedural memory as individual differences in second language aptitude

 Gisela Granena, and Yucel Yilmaz

 13. Neurophysiological indicators of the linguistic components of language aptitude

 14. Neuro-psycho-cognitive markers for pronunciation/speech imitation as language aptitude

-15. Towards a neurocognitive model for interpreting expertise
+15. In search of a cognitive model for interpreting expertise

 Research Agenda and Future Directions

 17. From individual differences in language aptitude to personalized learning